mitchreid14/project1group5/README.md

 * Added a search button and input field
 * Changed the background to match the other pages
 * Added a working API to show the artist's top songs when inputed
+* Appended the response to a p tag

 Lyrics Page
 * Created search fields for artist name and song title